It’s time to set the table. Today I’m sharing share how to mix your favorite china plates with your grandmother’s china

 It’s a modern family problem.
 We all have a set or two of old china.
 It belonged to a grandma or a mother-in-law.
-It’s very sentimental but it’s just not modern.
-It isn’t the china we dreamed of when it comes time to set a table and entertain.
-It’s collecting dust and also creating tons of guilt.
+It’s very sentimental and it holds a special place in our hearts.
+But how can use the sentimental china with what we have collected on our own?

 Hmmm.
 So what’s a girl to do?

 I partnered with Portmeirion Group and told them I wanted to show how I could use their gorgeous Portmeirion and Spode brands to “spruce” up the collection of my “grandmother’s china”.
 Setting a table wouldn’t be hard when adding in my five favorite patterns.
 They are (left to right, clockwise):

 Why are these my favorites?
 The Spode Blue Italian and Cranberry Italian plates are just amazing.
 They are versatile and can be used year-round.
 The Spode Christmas Tree Gold Collection is a slightly different version of the well-known Spode Christmas Tree and I am so in love with it!
 Spode Delamere is fabulous and I think you all know how much I love brown transferware.
 I have a feeling the Delamere will likely become one of my everyday sets of china by the end of this week.
 Portmeirion Pomona has been my everyday china for years.
-It’s hearty and fun and a great design!
+It’s hearty and fun and has a great design!

 Here is the assortment of “grandmother’s china” that I was able to round up.
 I even reached out to a few of my girlfriends who gladly lent me a few plates as long as I promised to help them too!
-It’s a typical collection of the china patterns that might be hiding somewhere in your home.
+It’s a typical collection of china patterns that might be hiding somewhere in your home.

 Let me show you how easy it is to update your china.
 Here are five china plates I chose from my grandmother’s china collection.
 They are nice but need some sprucing up!